sebivenlo/ESDE_G1_Ansible/index.md

 ```

 #### Write assignments
 Every single time you are working on an assignment in a file called "main.yml", which are located in the /roles/ directory.
 Start off by looking at the main file called "playbook.yml", this is your starting point.
-From here you will be directed to the assignments
+From here you will be directed to the assignments.
+Each assignment has a goal, task and a link to the documentation.
+(The answers are not hard to find in the documentation)

 #### Execute ansible-playbook command
 Every single time you are ready to test your assigment you run the command: